Some results on the higher-rank graphs associated to crystals of semisimple Lie algebras: Keys beyond type

 \section{Keys beyond type $A$}

-The notion of key can be generalized to a map $\kappa: \calB \to W$, where $\calB$ is a crystal of an arbitrary symmetrizable Kac-Moody algebra $\lieg$ and $W$ its corresponding Weyl group, see for instance \cite{hersh-lenart}.
-This generalization is based on the notion of \emph{Lakshmibai-Seshadri paths} introduced by Littelmann in \cite{littelmann}: the right and left keys can be defined using such paths in terms of their initial and final directions, respectively.
+The notion of key can be generalized to a map $\kappa: \calB \to W$, where $\calB$ is a crystal of an arbitrary symmetrizable Kac-Moody algebra $\lieg$ and $W$ its corresponding Weyl group, see for instance \cite{hersh-lenart} and references therein.
+This generalization is based on the notion of \emph{Lakshmibai--Seshadri paths} introduced by Littelmann in \cite{littelmann}: the right and left keys can be defined using such paths in terms of their initial and final directions, respectively.
 An algorithm to compute the (right) key, without reference to the path model, is given \cite[Theorem 3.4]{hersh-lenart}.
+It should be mentioned that other methods are available to compute such keys, but the one the cited paper appears more closely related to the setting considered here.

 It is known that such (generalized) keys can be identified with the keys of Lascoux and Schützenberger for $\lieg$ of type $A$.
 Then it follows from \cref{thm:keys-ends} that, in this case, the right ends can also be identified with such keys.
 On the other hand, it is not clear how one should compare the two notions beyond type $A$.
 The two notions are certainly distinct in general, since the key as defined above takes value in the Weyl group $W$, while the right ends do not necessarily correspond to Weyl group elements (see for instance the example below).